 - Map of the Diocese: Our geographic area

 Learn more in our 2018 Profile of the Diocese.

 Watch this video to learn how people across our diocese are Reimagining Our Church in the Public Square:

 Diocesan Resources & Ministries

 The Diocesan Centre is next to St. James Cathedral in downtown Toronto and houses about 35 full- and part-time administrative, program and support staff.
-Their work supports the Archbishop, the College of Bishops and Diocesan Council and its committees for the leadership of the Diocese.
+Their work supports the Bishop of Toronto, the College of Bishops and Diocesan Council and its committees for the leadership of the Diocese.

 The organization and ministries within the Diocesan Centre reflect the mandate of Diocesan Council and the committees of Synod and Council.
 Learn more about our departments.

 Two of Canada’s finest Anglican theological institutions lie within the Diocese: Wycliffe College and Trinity College.
 Both are members of the Toronto School of Theology, an ecumenical centre for theological education in the University of Toronto.

 Within the Diocese of Toronto are two independent religious communities.
 The Sisterhood of St. John the Divine and the Order of the Holy Cross provide many spiritual resources and link us to the international Anglican community of the religious.